michaeldorner/capability-of-code-review-as-communication-network/README.md

 Thanks a lot

-- [Andreas Bauer](https://github.com/andreas-bauer) for your valuable feedback in countless discussion.
+- [Andreas Bauer](https://github.com/andreas-bauer) for his valuable feedback in countless discussion on the or.
 - Students of the course *Software Testing* in 2023 for their extraordinary efforts on testing this project.

 ## License